 Fortunately, if you’re in the Holly, Michigan, area, you can seek treatment for a non-life-threatening respiratory infection at Springfield Urgent Care.
 We have walk-in clinics in Clarkston and Highland, both a short drive away from Holly and both fully equipped and staffed to treat a wide variety of nonemergency health conditions, including respiratory infections.

-We treat patients of all ages, from infants to older adults, and we’re open from 9 a.m. to 9 p.m. every day of the week, including weekends.
+We treat patients of all ages, from infants to older adults, and we’re open seven days a week.
 Our rates are affordable, and we accept many insurance plans.
 This means our clinics offer a terrific alternative to the emergency room when you need a medical consultation on short notice.

 What Is a Respiratory Infection?